-Figure 7-53: Server Details
+Figure 7-60: Edit Server

-3. Configure the server details using the following table as reference.
+3. Edit the server using the following table as reference.

-Table 7-25: Server Details
+Table 7-25: Edit Server

 Setting Description Name [Read-only] The name of the ARM Router (routing server).
 Address Enter the IP address or host name for the ARM Router (routing server).
 Port [Read only] ARM Router (routing server) port number.
 Default: 443.
 Protocol [Read only] HTTPS Nodes [Read only] The Nodes (SBCs or Gateways) to which the router was added.
-Advanced Configuration Configurator - Routing Protocol To display this parameter, click > adjacent to Advanced Configuration and then from the parameter's drop-down menu, select the protocol between the Configurator and the Router (HTTP or HTTPS).
+Advanced Configu Advanced Configuration Configurator - Routing Protocol To display this parameter, click > adjacent to Advanced Configuration and then from the parameter's drop-down menu, select the protocol between the Configurator and the Router (HTTP or HTTPS).
 Default: HTTPS.
 HTTP can temporarily be used for debugging purposes.
+Credentials Configurator > Router To display this parameter, click > adjacent to Credentials.
+Allows you to specify the credentials which the Configurator will use to communicate with the router.
+Router > Configurator To display this parameter, click ❤ adjacent to Credentials.
+Allows you to specify the credentials which the router will use to communicate with the Configurator.